 1988

-The Belle was highlighted as the nation’s oldest and most authentic river steamboat at the first celebration of the steamboat era, Tall Stacks in Cincinnati, Ohio.
+The Belle was highlighted as the nation’s oldest and most authentic river steamboat at Tall Stacks, the first celebration of the steamboat era held in Cincinnati, Ohio

 2005